tibco-anz/TIBCO-Cloud-Integration-Fast-Track-Workshop/trialsignup.md

 The following instructions walk you through getting your environment all setup.
 In a new tab, follow this URL, [https://cloud.tibco.com/cloud-services](https://cloud.tibco.com/cloud-services).

+**If you are a TIBCO customer or employee, please use your personal email to sign up for the free trial and send us your personal email.**

 ## TIBCO Cloud Integration Subscription
 In **TIBCO Cloud Integration**, select **FREE TRIAL**.